How I Plan Work: Two-Week Kanban

 - What should ship next?

-- What (if anything) has changed in the outside world that demands a pivot?
+- Has anything in the outside world changed enough that we should pivot?

-Then we shuffle the cards and go back to work.
+Then we reorder the board and get back to work.

-The board is visible to everyone, so surprises are rare.
-If a customer emergency lands on a Thursday, we pull it straight into In Progress and eject something else.
-No drama, no sprint-abort ritual.
+The board is visible to everyone, so few things come as a surprise.
+If a customer emergency lands on a Thursday we pull it straight into In Progress and eject something else.
+No round of approval meetings required.